-Simply asking how to keep employees happy is your first step toward doing just that.
-It shows that you’re motivated to create a fuller sense of purpose and direction, that your managerial skills are engaged, and best of all it signals an intention to change things for the better.
+Simply asking how to increase employee happiness is your first step toward doing just that.
+It shows you’re motivated to create a fuller sense of purpose and direction, that your managerial skills are engaged, and it signals an intention to change things for the better.

 The key is to be genuine in seeking the happiness of your employees.
 And here you already have the advantage because you’ve been an employee too—you know both the pain points and the opportunities that exist.
-Here we’ve focused in on 5 tips that will help you know how to keep employees happy at your company.
+Here we’ve focused in on five tips that will help you keep employees happy at your company.

 While compensation may convince someone to join your organization, it’s respect that will keep your employees happy and satisfied.
 That means workers need to feel seen and heard—and that means producing actual results, not just making promises.
 In business, as in most things, your actions speak louder than your words.

-An employee who feels unacknowledged—or even worse, disrespected—isn’t an employee you can expect to maintain.
-All jobs come with pay and perks, but those aren’t enough to hold onto your top talent alone.
-We need to keep our workers happy if we want them engaged.
+An employee who feels unacknowledged—or even worse, disrespected—isn’t an employee you can expect to retain.
+All jobs come with pay and perks, but those aren’t enough to hold onto your top talent.
+You need to focus on employee happiness if you want them to be engaged.
 People stay with their employers because they’ve “bought in” to the company’s mission, and because they’re willing to include their company’s brand in their career.
 That means making sure your mission and brand take their needs into account as much as the those of the customer.

 Tip Two: Make Respect Part of Your Company Culture

 Creating a workplace culture of respect can also help with recruiting new employees, as well as maintaining current relationships.
 Those employees’ productivity and morale make up the spirit of your organization, and you should represent that from the get-go.

 But how do you promote respect in your organization to the point where employees share that message when talking about your brand?
 By going out of your way to demonstrate it to them by doing things such as:

 - Handing out kudos